Ernie and Theo were lying quietly beneath their favourite lamp post.

 “Did you have a good Christmas?”
 Theo asked his little friend.

 Ernie dragged his attention away from the clouds and thought back to Christmas.
-It seemed a long time ago now!
+It now seemed such a long time ago.

 “It was great fun, but I missed Norman the Gnome,” he replied rather sadly.
 “I know you said we had to let him go after the Christmas rush, but we’d become great pals” he went on, “and none of our customers turned their noses up at the quality of our sniffle balls after he started inspecting them.”

 “I know, I know, Ernie but I told you before Christmas we’re not running a charity for homeless gnomes,” he explained.
 "You know we all have a bit of a holiday in January and we couldn’t afford to carry the overhead,” he added.